 Lump Sums Screen Field Guidance Budget Line Please select the relevant Budget Line.
 Workpackage Please select the relevant work package.
 Internal Reference Please enter the internal reference number used within your Number organisation, if applicable.
 Declared Lump Sum in Lump sum per Letter of Offer.
-EUR

-Expenditure Outside Please select if the expenditure was made outside of the Union part of (The Union Part of) the the Programme Area.
+EUR Expenditure Outside Please select if the expenditure was made outside of the Union part of (The Union Part of) the the Programme Area.
 Note: this refers to activities undertaken outside Programme Area not, for example, something purchased from a supplier outside of the Union or travel costs.
 In Kind Please select if the expenditure was an in-kind cost.

 Supplier name Enter the name of the service provider Description of Enter a description of the nature of the expenditure purchase/expenditure Partner Comment Insert any other relevant information.
-Upload Please upload the invoice or other supporting document related to the expenditure. +Add Please select '+Add' to save and add the expenditure to the list.
+Upload The uploading of documents will be required only after you receive confirmation of the sample selected by FCU. +Add Please select '+Add' to save and add the expenditure to the list.

-Figure 50: Add Standard Scales of Units
+Figure 39: Add Standard Scales of Units

 Standard Scales of Units Screen Field Guidance Budget Line Please select the relevant Budget Line.
 Workpackage Please select the relevant work package.
 Internal Reference Please enter the internal reference number used within your Number organisation, if applicable.
 Unit Cost in EUR Unit Cost per Letter of Offer.
 Number of Units Declared Amount in Unit Cost multiplied by Number of Units.
 EUR Expenditure Outside Please select if the expenditure was made outside of the Union part of (The Union Part of) the the Programme Area.
-Note: this refers to activities undertaken outside Programme Area not, for example, something purchased from a supplier located outside of the Union or travel costs.
+Note: this refers to activities undertaken outside, Programme Area not, for example, something purchased from a supplier located outside of the Union or travel costs.
 In Kind N/A Supplier name Enter the name of the service provider Description of Enter a description of the nature of the expenditure purchase/expenditure Partner Comment Insert any other relevant information.
 Definition of Unit Definition per Letter of Offer.
+Upload The uploading of documents will be required only after you receive confirmation of the sample selected by FCU.

-Upload Please upload any other supporting document related to the expenditure. +Add Please select '+Add' to save and add the expenditure to the list.
++Add Please select '+Add' to save and add the expenditure to the li st. --- -----